Gentoo Development Guide

 Runtime Dependencies

 The RDEPEND ebuild variable should specify any dependencies which are required at runtime.
 This includes libraries (when dynamically linked), any data packages and (for interpreted languages) the relevant interpreter.
-If this variable is not specified, it defaults to the value of DEPEND.

 Note that when installing from a binary package, only RDEPEND will be checked.
 It is therefore necessary to include items even if they are also listed in DEPEND.